hakimsheriff/SOEN341Project/README.md

 The django server will run on http://localhost:8000/

 #### Important notes
-Before commiting anything the the project , make sure to go to inside our application directory and run:
+Before commiting anything to the project, make sure to into our application directory and run:

 	pip freeze >  requirements.txt

 ## Architecture

 The following is a diagram of our application's architecture.
 It is of type "Model-View-Controller".